erithobra/project-4/README.md

 ## Asking For Help - GitHub Issues

-You get 2 tokens to ask questions to each instructor during project week.
-Use them strategically -- only when you really, really need help.
-This will start only after your project is approved.

 GitHub issues are the most useful method for answering technical questions.
 90% of the time, at least one instructor will be dedicated to monitoring issues at all times during business hours.
 The other 10% will be announced in advance on Slack.

 Issues should follow this format: